pdeligia/nekara-artifact/README.md

 copies of each benchmark, one for each of the above three versions of Coyote.
 Each version contains a `Driver.cs` file with the entry point to the benchmark using the corresponding version of Coyote.

-You can read more details about the experiment, the three Coyote versions, and the results that we got in Section VII-a of the paper.
+You can read more details about the experiment, the three Coyote versions, and the results in Section VII-a of the paper.

 To run the experiments invoke the following command (which can take several minutes to complete, depending on your machine) from the root `nekara-artifact` directory:
 ```
-bash artifact.sh run coyote 10000
+bash artifact.sh coyote 10000
 ```

 **Note:** If the above command is taking too long on your machine, you can reduce the test iterations (i.e. runs) by changing the `10000` value to a smaller value such as `100` or `1000`.
-This will complete the experiments much faster, but if you run less than the `10000` test iterations than we run for the paper experiments then it is very likely that the bug-finding ability of Nekara or Coyote might regress for some benchmarks (e.g. if a bug is found 1/10000 times, it might not be found unless you run the experiment more times).
+This will complete the experiments much faster, but if you run less than the `10000` test iterations that were used in the paper then it is very likely that the bug-finding ability of Nekara or Coyote might regress for some benchmarks (e.g. if a bug is found 1/10000 times, it might not be found unless you run the experiment more times).
 This is normal and expected due to concurrency/scheduling nondeterminism.

 The results from running the above command can be found in the `CoyoteActors/Results` directory.
 There you will see multiple JSON files, one for each experiment.
 Each JSON file is named as